idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSFVFrictionFlowDiodeMaterial.md

 !listing test/tests/finite_volume/materials/flow_diode/transient_operation.i block=Controls/time_based Functions/time_function

 The second strategy is to look at the pressure drop across the diode, and block (add friction to) the flow if it exceeds a certain value.
-If it exceeds a certain value, then it means the flow is flowing through the diode in a certain direction.
+If it exceeds a certain value, then in all likelihood means that the flow is flowing through the diode in the direction of decreasing pressure.

 !listing test/tests/finite_volume/materials/flow_diode/transient_operation.i block=Controls/pdrop_based Postprocessors/pdrop_diode Functions/pdrop_positive